YAcademy-Residents/reports-website/docs/10-2022-NounsDAO-Token-Buyer.md

 #### Impact

-Medium as the extra gas costs may disincentivize trading through `TokenBuyer`.
+Medium.
+The extra gas costs may disincentivize trading through `TokenBuyer`.

 #### Recommendation

 Consider removing the debt payment in `buyETH()` functions.
 Anyone can call `payBackDebt()` separately for debt payments.

 Note: With this change, you can also consider calling `payBackDebt()` at the beginning of `sendOrRegisterDebt()` since the debt in the queue should be paid first.

 #### Developer Response